university-of-york/uoy-design-patterns/src/pages/43-type.md

 <p class="lead">Here you can find documentation about default typography used on the site.
 The usual `line-height` is 1.625, which gives a 26px line-height for 16px font sizes.
 A margin of 22px (1.375em) is the default spacing between elements.
 In general, _ems_ are used for vertical spacing, and _pixels_ for horizontal spacing.</p>

-We restrict the fonts used on the site to just three (and, to be honest, not many pages have code samples on outside of this site):
+We restrict the fonts used on the site to just three (and, to be honest, not many pages have code samples on, except for this site):

 ###### Georgia for headings (falls back to Times New Roman, Times, serif)